scylladb/scylladb/docs/alternator/alternator.md

   the old conditional updates which were "lightweight transactions".
 ### Streams
 * Implemented via [CDC](https://docs.scylladb.com/using-scylla/cdc/)
   (change data capture).
-The Alternator server responed to all DynamoDB Streams API calls.
+The Alternator server responds to all DynamoDB Streams API calls.
   Note that because of how Scylla CDC operates, there is a time window between data being written to a table and it being visible via